-- Check and reset your .htaccess file
+- Check or reset/rename your .htaccess file

-- Reset files and folders permissions
+- Reset file and folder permissions

 - Disable WordPress plugins